 Hello Sailor –After a trip from the East, to the North and to the middle of Sydney Harbour, we come back to a central location in the CBD – Darlinghurst.
 Hello Sailor is a great themed bar for the night time drinking session as it is open from 6pm-3am.
 It is a small bar that attracts a young crowd and trying the cocktails at this bar is a must!
 The atmosphere is fun and trendy and the nautical theme is far from subtle, with life rings, boat wheels, rope and oars spread across the venue – exactly what one would expect from a place called ‘Hello Sailor’ I guess.
 If you did wish to host a function at this venue, it would be best to call and make a booking as the bar does get very busy on some nights.

 With the Christmas season fast approaching its time to start thinking about planning your office Christmas Party.
 Unwrap something new and fun this year and hire a catamaran to cruise around Sydney Harbour.
-Here’s some top reasons why the phrase “I’m on a boat” will become the most popular saying in your office this Christmas!
+Beside’s for meeting the Captain himself, here’s some top reasons why the phrase “I’m on a boat” will become the most popular saying in your office this Christmas!

 Exclusive Venue – No more sharing restaurant space or a function centre with another party.
 This celebration is for your group only to celebrate all your hard work throughout the year and the holiday period.
 Don’t let anyone tell you otherwise!